FOREST-LONG ISLAND

 ABOUT US

-Foundation for Research and Stewardship in the Long Island Pine Barrens Maritime Reserve Foundation (FOREST) is a charitable, not-for-profit, non-governmental organization dedicated to generating support and fostering strategic partnerships to conserve, manage and enhance unique natural, agricultural, historical, cultural and recreational resources within the Long Island Pine Barrens Maritime Reserve and beyond for the benefit of current and future Long Island residents.
+FOREST is a charitable, not-for-profit, non-governmental organization dedicated to supporting research, stewardship, and strategic partnerships to conserve and enhance natural, agricultural, historical, cultural, and recreational resources within the Long Island Pine Barrens Maritime Reserve and surrounding regions for the benefit of current and future Long Island residents.

 • To promote and provide funding and support to qualified individuals and entities for aquatic, ecological, environmental, terrestrial and related scientific research within the Long Island Pine Barrens Maritime Reserve, particularly within the Central Pine Barrens area, as well as similar ecosystems within the Northeastern United States;